xbklairith/postgirl/docx/07-ACTIVE_TASKS.md

 ---

-*This active tasks document now reflects the substantial progress made on Postgirl, with the automatic branch management system representing a major completed milestone.
-The focus has shifted to advanced features and release preparation, positioning the project for a successful public beta launch.*
+*This active tasks document reflects the substantial progress made on Postgirl, with the multi-request tabbed interface system representing the latest major completed milestone.
+This feature transforms Postgirl from a single-request tool to a powerful multi-request environment, bringing it to near feature-complete status.
+The focus has now shifted to import/export system completion and final release preparation, positioning the project for a successful public beta launch.*